suzuki-shunsuke/buildflow/README.md

         foo: foo
     - Name: bar
       Status: succeeded
+      File:
-      FileText: foo # The content of the file
+        Text: foo # The content of the file
   ...
 Tasks: # the tasks of the current phase
 - Name: init # the task name